 The last segment titled Siqueiros and the Experimental Workshop will feature works by Jackson Pollock in a dialog with those made by Siqueiros to show the impact of his Experimental Workshop on Pollock.
 That workshop was established in 1936 and it encouraged its members to experiment with unconventional materials and new techniques such as pouring and dripping paint onto canvases positioned on the floor (this drip painting gradually became Pollock’s signature technique).

 The upcoming exhibition will surely unravel significant historical details required for a better understanding of the art production in Mexico and the States especially in the context of social criticism coming from a left ideological specter.

 An illustrious scholarly catalog edited by the curator Barbara Haskell will accompany the exhibition.

-The exhibition Vida Americana: Mexican Muralists Remake American Art, 1925—1945 will be on display at The Whitney in New York from 17 February until 17 May 2020.
-It will then travel to the McNay Art Museum in San Antonio, Texas, where it will be on view from 25 June until 4 October 2020.
+The exhibition Vida Americana: Mexican Muralists Remake American Art, 1925—1945 will be on display at The Whitney in New York has been extended through January 31, 2020.

 Featured image: Marion Greenwood - Construction Worker (study for Blueprint for Living, a Federal Art Project mural, Red Hook Community Building, Brooklyn, New York), 1940.
 Fresco mounted on composition board, 18 x 24 1/2 in.
 (45.7 x 62.2 cm).
 Frances Lehman Loeb Art Center, Vassar College, Poughkeepsie, New York; gift of Mrs. Patricia Ashley.
 All images courtesy The Whitney Museum.